taovcu/KidsMath/README.md

-# JoyCoding

-Developer: Tao Lu, PhD
+# Joyful Math Tests for Kids

-This is a repository created to make kids solve mathematical problem in fun ways.
+This is a project aims to make kids solve mathematical problem in fun ways.

-I plan to design math problems based on Common Core State Standards for Mathematics.
+The developers plan to design math problems based on Common Core State Standards for Mathematics.
 The document is available at [CCSS Mathematics](http://www.k12.wa.us/CoreStandards/Mathematics/pubdocs/CCSSI_MathStandards.pdf)

+Parents and students are welcomed to use materials in this project.

-You are welcomed to use and contribute to this project.
+Developers are welcomed to contribute codes and intelligence to this project.
+If you are interested, please contact me to get more information about how and where to start from.
+Any contribution or comment is highly appreciated.

+## Developers
+Tao Lu